 by Eileen Morrissey, RDH, MS

-Eileen Morrissey, RDH, MS, is a dental-practice consultant in Perrineville, N.J.
-She writes, lectures, and provides customized workshops for doctors and their staffs.
-She can be contacted by telephone at (732) 446-1461 or email her at EEMorrissey@aol.com.
+Eileen Morrissey, RDH, MS, is a dental practice management consultant in Perrineville, N.J.
+Currently, she lectures, writes, and provides customized workshops for doctors and their staffs.
+She can be reached at (732) 446-1461 or EEMorrissey@aol.com.